Deep Vein Thrombosis

 Symptoms of Deep Vein Thrombosis (DVT)?

 Deep vein thrombosis carries with it a few specific symptoms.
 Typically the patent will see some swelling in the leg, especially near the foot and ankle.
 The skin may start to change color in the leg, potentially turning either red, blue, or turning completely pale.
 The skin may start to feel warm to the touch, especially in the swollen areas.
 The most usual complaint with DVT is severe pain in the calf, ankle, or foot.
 Typically the pain begins as a cramping or charley horse in the lower leg.
-If you are experiencing any of these symptoms it is important to make an appointment with an orthopedic doctor right away.
+If you are experiencing any of these symptoms it is important to schedule online with an orthopedic doctor right away.

 Risk Factors